 Let’s not impose a modern science interpretation when it is not originally intended.
 Instead, let’s accommodate the premodern science of Gen. 1.

 We live in the Age of Modern Science, and apparently this intellectual context gives permission to certain interpreters to place on the ancient text a science burden so heavy that the author’s original purpose gets distorted and over-interpreted.
 The fault lies not in inspired, infallible ancient Genesis, but in the modern science interpreters.

 It is unfair and anachronistic to impose modern science on ancient Gen. 1.
 The ancient author was a devout Hebrew who was more interested in God’s creative power and the Sabbath and sacred days and seasons than modern astronomy.
-Therefore, Gen. 1, a poetic narrative about the Sabbath and sacred days and seasons and God the Creator (and possibly the cosmic temple); Gen. 1 was true and error-free for him by the standards of his purpose, expressed through his experience with the natural world (what he saw with his own eyes); Gen. 1 was part of the ideas about origins circulating around the Ancient Near East.
+Therefore, Gen. 1 is a poetic narrative about the Sabbath and sacred days and seasons and God the Creator (and possibly the cosmic temple); Gen. 1 was true and error-free for him by the standards of his purpose, expressed through his experience with the natural world (what he saw with his own eyes); Gen. 1 was part of the ideas about origins circulating around the Ancient Near East.

 Accommodating the author in his historical context—as the historical-grammatical method demands—means that scientism and hard concordism and accusations of errors about modern science are misplaced and ungenerous.